JAStanton/basic_physics/README.markdown

 #Basic Physics in Javascript, HTML5 & Canvas
-Arrow keys to move left and right
+Arrow keys to move left and right, spacebar to start / pause.

 Fairly straight forwards, but the math is starting to get above my head.
 I think there are a few Khan Academy courses in my future!